google/generative-ai-docs/examples/gemini/python/docs-agent/docs/config-reference.md

   app_mode: "widget"
   ```

-* `1.5`: This special mode is designed to be used with the Gemini 1.5 Pro
+* `full`: This special mode is designed to be used with Gemini 1.5 models.
-  model.

   ```
-  models:
-    - language_model: "models/aqa"
-  ...
-  app_mode: "1.5"
+  app_mode: "full"
   ```

 When this field is not specified, the web app is set to use the standard mode.